ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 ```

 Since the program can also convert from Fahrenheit to Celsius, you can also run
-it with the command `poetry run converter --from-unit Fahrenheit --to-unit
+it with the command `poetry run contactsearcher --from-unit Fahrenheit --to-unit
 Celsius --temperature 71.6` and see that it produces the following output:

 ```